-This course is a continuation of Object-Oriented Programming I. Topics covered include classes of inheritance, polymorphism, and basic abstract data types including lists, stacks, queues, debugging techniques, and program compilation and execution.
-An objectoriented programming language (currently C++) will be used to demonstrate constructs and syntax.
+This course introduces students to the principles of object-oriented analysis, design and programming using JAVA.
+The focus is on developing creative thinking for analyzing a problem domain and designing a solution, and on using the JAVA programming language (or other appropriate programming language) to implement it.
+Topics covered include classes of inheritance, polymorphism, basis abstract types, including lists, stacks, queues, debugging techniques, and program compilation and execution.
+An object-oriented programming language (currently JAVA) will be used to demonstrate constructs and syntax.
+Prerequisite: TEC235